whitead/electronic-dance-music/README.md

 TODO
 ===============

-2. Write test cases for two add_hill methods and create better test framework
+1. Write test cases for two add_hill methods and create better test framework
-3. Start documenting classes that are complete
+2. Start documenting classes that are complete
-4. Enable specific pairwise interactions to be biased
-5. Add loading of atomic numbers
+3. Add loading of atomic numbers